Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 [Text analysis - build, clean, and prep review text.ipynb](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Code/Text%20analysis%20-%20build%2C%20clean%2C%20prep%20review%20text.ipynb)

 I learned an important lesson when I cleaned and lemmatized the review text.
 Because many of the reviews contained proper names for book characters or book series, cleaning the text actually led to reduced performance and increased confusion.
-As a result, I chose not to clean the full text field so that my model could identify these important words and recognize that books with the same proper names should be recognized as most similar.
+As a result, I chose not to clean the full text field so that my model could identify these important words and recognize that books with the same proper names are probably similar.

 As an analysis of the full text field, I created the following word cloud: